 Ontario is home to six Indigenous language families- Anishinaabek, Onkwehonwe, Mushkegowuk, Lunaape, Inuktitut and Michif, which include over 18 unique languages and dialects and community-led programs and projects will include language camps, Indigenous language immersion programing, the creation of curriculum, games and apps to support language learning.

 "Tungasuvvingat Inuit is pleased to move forward with an Inuit specific approach to Indigenous Language opportunities in Ontario.
 This investment is consistent with the values and aspirations in our MOU with the ministry and will bring the Inuit world view to our shared work," Jason LeBlanc, Executive Director, Tungasuvvingat Inuit was reported to state.

 Ontario and indigenous communities had signed a historical partnership as well as an agreement of Master Education programs to ensure the curriculum is more inclusive of First Nation, Métis and Inuit histories and cultures to promote the revitalization of Indigenous languages.

-"The Métis Nation of Ontario would like to recognize its longstanding partnerships with the Ministry of Education and the Ministry of Advanced Education and Skills Development...improving outcomes for Métis learners...acknowledges the ongoing efforts of these ministries in this area...for its commitment...ensure that as we move forward we will see long-term, positive impacts for all our students in the provincial education system," Margaret Froh, President, Métis Nation of Ontario was reported to state.
+"The Métis Nation of Ontario would like to recognize its longstanding partnerships with the Ministry of Education and the Ministry of Advanced Education and Skills Development...improving outcomes for Métis learners...acknowledges the ongoing efforts of these ministries in this area...for its commitment...ensure that as we move forward we will see long-term, positive impacts for all our students in the provincial education system," Margaret Froh, President, Métis Nation of Ontario stated.